Respect. Now. Always.

 On campus, Murdoch University Health Medical and Counselling services provide a range of services for students and staff.
 Both services can usually offer appointments within two working days and the Medical service provides walk-in appointments with the university nurse for urgent situations.

-Find out how you can support victims of sexual harm.
+Find out how you can support someone who has experienced sexual harm.

 - displaying posters, magazines, screen savers or sending gifts of a sexual nature.